Welcome to Remington Review

 Kasy Long founded Remington Review in 2017 after graduating from college.
 She was a member of her university's literary journal, and she missed being a part of a literary staff.
 She missed being a part of the literary community.
 So, she founded Remington Review, and over five years later, she's still managing Remington Review with the support of family and friends.
 They help her review pieces.
 She wouldn't be able to publish the journal without them.

 Kasy Long is a content writer in higher education in Indiana.
-She is the author of Our Mother, Your Friend -- a post-9/11 family drama.
+She is the author of Our Mother, Your Friend -- a post-9/11 family drama -- and Boats Against the Current, a collection of poetry.
 She also writes poetry and fiction stories.
 Her work has appeared in Nixes Mate Review, Northwest Indiana Literary Journal, Oracle Fine Arts Review, Inside the Bell Jar, The Sigma Tau Delta Rectangle, and others.

 Contact Us